Chapter 1 - Basic Concepts Of Electricity

 The switch shown in the above illustration is constructed on a porcelain base (an excellent insulating material), using copper (an excellent conductor) for the “blade” and contact points.
 The handle is plastic to insulate the operator’s hand from the conductive blade of the switch when opening or closing it.

 Here is another type of knife switch, with two stationary contacts instead of one:

-- A short circuit is an electric circuit offering little or no resistance to the flow of electrons.
+- • A short circuit is an electric circuit offering little or no resistance to the flow of current.
 Short circuits are dangerous with high voltage power sources because the high currents encountered can cause large amounts of heat energy to be released.

-- An open circuit is one where the continuity has been broken by an interruption in the path for electrons to flow.
+- • An open circuit is one where the continuity has been broken by an interruption in the path for current to flow.

-- The terms “open” and “closed” refer to switches as well as entire circuits.
-An open switch is one without continuity: electrons cannot flow through it.
-A closed switch is one that provides a direct (low resistance) path for electrons to flow through.
+- • The terms “open” and “closed” refer to switches as well as entire circuits.
+An open switch is one without continuity: current cannot flow through it.
+A closed switch is one that provides a direct (low resistance) path for current to flow through.